 Open a command prompt, change to the datamigration directory and type “backup.bat”.
 The script will prompt you if the data needs to be backed up.
 Type Y and press enter to continue.

-n the datamigration directory.
+New files and directories will be created in the datamigration directory.
 The “data” directory will hold the configuration data from vCenter, Update Manager and vCenter Orchestrator (directories will be created vc, vum and vco).
 There will also be a "log" directory to show the results of the migration.

 When the backup is done, check the vc and vum directories for data (and if vco has been used, check if there is data there too).
 The vc directory should have a vc_ssl with keys in them, and also a vc_data file, which is kind of small (in my test environment of 4 servers, it was 24kb).
 The vum will have data there too, as well as update files downloaded from the VMWare site.
 This will be quite big (several GB).